 Before you buy, make sure you:

-- Have a private place where use is permitted
+• Have a private place where use is permitted

-- Won’t need to drive after use
+• Won’t need to drive after use

-- Understand Vermont’s consumption laws
+• Understand Vermont’s consumption laws

-- Know how to store products safely
+• Know how to store products safely

-For comprehensive guidance, visit our article on cannabis wellness in Vermont.
+For comprehensive guidance, visit our education hub.

 Spring Cannabis Tourism in Vermont

-Spring attracts tourists to Vermont for various reasons—maple sugaring, spring hiking, and exploring our charming towns.
+Spring attracts tourists to Vermont for various reasons maple sugaring, spring hiking, and exploring our charming towns.
 Many visitors want to experience Vermont cannabis during their trip.

 Can Tourists Buy Cannabis in Vermont?